 Some of the top excuses I've heard from Americans about why they don't travel more?

 - “I'm too busy at work.”

 - “I don't have the time to plan a trip.”

 - “I don't have enough vacation days to go where I want.”

-- “If I take time off, I might get fired.”
+- “If I take time off, I might not get a promotion/get fired.”
 (This one might seem ridiculous, but it's one of the sentiments I hear the most often.)

 - “I'll go on vacation next year.”

 Now, some of these are valid arguments – travel does cost money and does require time.
 And since many Americans working full-time jobs only get 10 days of paid time off (PTO) per year, it can indeed seem like a challenge.